mattermost/docs/source/administration/config-settings.rst

 | This feature’s ``config.json`` setting is ``"EnablePreviewFeatures": true`` with options ``true`` and ``false`` for above settings respectively.                     |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Group Unreads Channels (Experimental)
+Group Unread Channels (Experimental)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Disabled**: Unreads channels section is disabled and hidden in the account settings.
+**Disabled**: Unread channels section is disabled and hidden in the account settings.

 **Default On**:  Enables the unread channels by default.
 Can be turned off in the account settings.